Living Authentically – Be Yourself

 Have you allowed yourself to get sucked into the hamster wheel, constantly striving to make ends meet in an unsatisfying job that leaves you wondering, “What happened to me?” or wishing you were doing something else?

-Perhaps the presence of a certain friend or friends leaves you drained rather than pumped.
+Perhaps the presence of a certain friend leaves you drained rather than pumped.

-Essentially, anything that fills you with doubt about your worth, happiness and your sense of self is probably not an authentic life.
+Essentially, anything that fills you with doubt about your worth, happiness, and your well-being is probably not an authentic life.

 Authentic People Are Happier